-For this example, we are going to use a 35 year old male with a preferred non-tobacco rate class with a 20 year and a 30 year term period.
+For this example, we will use a 35-year-old male with a preferred non-tobacco rate class with a 20- and 30-year term period.

-Jim Ryan has a Trendsetter LB policy with a $500,000 face amount and a 20-year term period.
+Jim Ryan has a Trendsetter LB policy with a $500,000 face amount and a 20-year term.

 I would have to say absolutely.
-In this scenario, you have just observed Jim receive $450,000 instead of absolutely nothing for the major heart attack that he has encountered.
+In this scenario, you have just observed our example of “Jim,” who received $450,000 instead of absolutely nothing for the major heart attack he encountered.
 Another factor to consider is your actual budget.
-If cannot easily afford an extra 15% in premium dollars, then a traditional Term life insurance policy will do a great job for you.
+If you cannot easily afford an extra 15% in premium dollars, then a traditional Term life insurance policy will do an excellent job for you.

 The Transamerica Life Insurance Company would make an excellent choice for life insurance.
 We work with over 40 of the most competitive companies in the nation.
-Contact us will any questions you may have and we will be happy to answer them for you.
+Contact us will any questions you may have, and we will be happy to answer them for you seven days a week.
 Thank you for taking the time to read this blog post.